What is a personal licence?

 - disclosure of convictions and declaration form (form 8);

-- either a basic disclosure criminal conviction certificate or the results of a subject access search under the Data Protection Act 1998(b) of the Police National Computer by the National Identification Service;
+- either a basic disclosure criminal conviction certificate or the results of a subject access search under the Data Protection Act 1998(b) of the Police National Computer by the National Identification Service (this should be no more than one calendar month old when received by the Council);

 - accredited Licensing Qualification Certificate (see details above).